Dori067/Pitaziza.github.io/README.md

-## A http request for roblox.
+# A http request for roblox.

-> Uses the roblox's http API to get the current amount of players in a server and their (image) token to ask down the servers inside of a game to join the player's server.
+ Uses the roblox's http API to get the current amount of players in a server and their (image) token.
+ >Planned to use it for to join players without the player's joins set to public, simillar to "RoSearcher"